 If you change the number of pages per day in the calculator below, and sort by lifecycle costs, you can see that ink tank printers are always the cheapest option over the life of the printer.
 However, if you are buying one for your home, and you just print a few pages per month, then the cheapest inkjet printers may make more sense for you.

 Compare the best inkjet, ink tank and laser printers by lifecycle costs in Pakistan and the US (ink costs and electricity costs included) in the table below.
-Only those printers are shown that had complete power consumption information.
+Only those printers are shown that had complete power consumption information, including printers from Canon, Epson, HP, Brother and other brands.
 P: Print, S: Scan, C: Copy, F: Fax, Ph: Photo.

 With technological innovation, new fridges use 70% less electricity than they did 15 years ago!Read Article